 - Withdrawal risk – the risk of overspending in your retirement years

 But perhaps, the greatest risk retirees face is the risk of not having a second chance again.
 If their retirement monies are mismanaged, because of their age, the cessation of their earned income or even their poor health, they might not be able to accumulate a sufficient sum for their retirement again.
-While the RetireWell methodology mitigates all these risk via the bucket approach of financial planning, for it to work, we need to use appropriate financial instruments that are evidence-based, good performance track record and is sufficiently low cost enough to give retirees a reliable income stream.
+While the RetireWell methodology mitigates all these risks via the bucket approach of financial planning, for it to work, we need to use appropriate financial instruments that are evidence-based, good performance track record and is sufficiently low cost enough to give retirees a reliable income stream.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times on 4 March 2017.